Creates a Nix expression that reads in a file (or folder of data) using R.

 Character, path to the Nix environment file, default is "default.nix".

-Logical, if TRUE then the entire folder is copied recursively.
+Logical, if TRUE then the entire folder is copied recursively into the build sandbox.

 Details